-- Anterior Cruciate Ligament (ACL) – At the front of the knee, this ligament prevents the femur from sliding backward on the tibia, and the tibia from sliding forward on the femur.
+- Anterior Cruciate Ligament (ACL): the front of the knee; this ligament connects the femur to the tibia and is the main stabilizer of the knee.

-- Medial Collateral Ligament (MCL) – At the inside of the knee, the MCL prevents side to side movement of the femur.
+- Medial Collateral Ligament (MCL): the inside of the knee, the MCL prevents side to side movement of the femur.

-- Lateral Collateral Ligament (LCL) – At the outside of the knee, the LCL prevents side to side movement of the femur.
+- Lateral Collateral Ligament (LCL): the outside of the knee, the LCL prevents side-to-side movement of the femur.

-- Posterior Cruciate Ligament (PCL) – At the back of the knee, prevents the femur from sliding forward on the tibia, or the tibia from sliding backward on the femur.
+- Posterior Cruciate Ligament (PCL): the back of the knee, stops the tibia from moving backward with relation to the femur.

 There are a variety of causes of side knee pain.
 The cause can be determined by whether the pain is medial (inside knee) or lateral (outside knee).